UCLA Procedure 620.1 : Whistleblower Retaliation Complaints

 If the allegations of your complaint are not sufficiently clear, the LDO may require that you clarify your complaint before the LDO decides whether or not the complaint can be accepted.
 If you are notified of the opportunity to clarify your complaint, you will have fifteen (15) calendar days from the LDO’s notification to clarify your complaint.

-If the LDO notifies you that your complaint does not qualify to be considered under the Whistleblower Protection Policy standards or that your complaint was not filed within the twelve (12) month deadline, you have the right to appeal that decision to the Systemwide LDO at the UC Office of the President within thirty (30) days of the notification.
+If the LDO notifies you that your complaint does not qualify to be considered under the Whistleblower Protection Policy complaint standards or that your complaint was not filed within the twelve (12) month deadline, you have the right to appeal that decision to the Systemwide LDO at the UC Office of the President within thirty (30) days of the notification.

 VII.
 INVESTIGATION AND FINAL DECISION

-If your complaint is accepted, a Retaliation Complaint Officer or other individual designated by the LDO to serve as factfinder investigates your claim of whistleblower retaliation.
+If your complaint is accepted, a Retaliation Complaint Officer or other individual designated by the LDO to serve as factfinder will investigate your claim of whistleblower retaliation.
 Typically, the factfinder interviews you, the named respondent(s) to the complaint (the parties), and relevant witnesses identified by the parties.
 The factfinder requests that each of the parties submit documents containing information relevant to the complaint.
 The factfinder is responsible for determining the relevance of evidence offered by the parties and may choose to exclude certain witness testimony or documents.
 If at any time during the factfinding process you decide to withdraw your complaint, you are expected to notify the LDO of your decision in writing.

 Once all the necessary evidence has been considered, the factfinder delivers his/her investigation report with findings and conclusions to the LDO.
 The LDO reviews the report to confirm that the factfinder properly applied the WPP evidentiary standards (see Attachment B).
 Assuming the standards have been properly applied, the LDO refers the report to the Chancellor or other official with the delegated authority to review the complaint matter and render a final decision on the complaint.
 If your claim of whistleblower retaliation is substantiated, it is the responsibility of the final decision-maker to determine an appropriate remedy for the complainant and the appropriate action(s) to be taken against any employee who engaged in retaliation.